MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 This algorithm is $\bigO{n^3}$, but can more easily be implemented in $\bigO{n^4}$.

 ## Approximation algorithms
 Many optimization problems are NP-hard.
-Unless $P = NP$, there is no algorithm for these problems that have the following three properties:
+Unless P = NP, there is no algorithm for these problems that have the following three properties:

 1. Efficiency (polynomial time)
 2. Reliability (works for any input instance)